 If the game doesn’t support controllers at all, you can make a config with keyboard and mouse mappings from scratch.
 Or grab one from reWASD community and adjust it up to your preference.
 We see a lot of folks using their controllers for apps like video, music, and graphic editors, even for milling equpment.
 The world is your oyster, configure Steam controller without Steam exactly the way you need it to work!

 We hope that this blog post will help you remap Steam controller without Big Picture and use all the features for your own good.
-If you have any questions, don’t hesitate to ask us below this post in the comment section.
-Make sure to follow us on Facebook, Pinterest, and YouTube to keep your hand on the pulse.
-Also, join our Discord text chat for more fun :)
+If you have any questions, don’t hesitate to reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.